DirectoryTree/LdapRecord-Docs/laravel/v3/auth/plain/index.md

 If you have an application that doesn't require any user data to be synchronized to your database, then you can utilize plain LDAP authentication.

-> **It is paramount to understand that upon every request a logged in user makes to your application,
+> **It is paramount to understand that upon every request a logged-in user makes to your application,
 > an LDAP search request will be made to retrieve them**.
 If you do not want this to occur, you must
 > use [synchronized database authentication](/docs/laravel/v2/auth/database).